pesterhazy/cljs-spa-example/README.md

 ### Use router5

-The [router5](https://github.com/router5/router5) library offers a data-centric and framework-agnostic router object.
+The [router5](https://github.com/router5/router5) library offers a data-centric and framework-agnostic routing system.
 In addition to being built on clean abstractions, it supports registering on-activate and on-deactivate hooks to trigger side-effects.
 A common use case is to load data when you enter a page, or to clean up resources when you leave a page.

 ## Code conventions